yggdrasil-network/yggdrasil-network.github.io/configuration.md

 ```
 {
-  # Listen address for peer connections.
-Default is to listen for all
-  # TCP connections over IPv4 and IPv6 with a random port.
-  Listen: [
-    tcp://[::]:xxxxx
-  ]

-  # Listen address for admin connections Default is to listen for local
-  # connections either on TCP/9001 or a UNIX socket depending on your
-  # platform.
-Use this value for yggdrasilctl -endpoint=X.
-  AdminListen: tcp://localhost:9001

-  # List of connection strings for static peers in URI format, e.g.
+  # List of connection strings for outbound peer connections in URI format,
-  # tcp://a.b.c.d:e or socks://a.b.c.d:e/f.g.h.i:j.
+  # e.g. tcp://a.b.c.d:e or socks://a.b.c.d:e/f.g.h.i:j.
+These connections
+  # will obey the operating system routing table, therefore you should
+  # use this section when you may connect via different interfaces.
   Peers: [
     tcp://a.b.c.d:xxxxx
     tcp://d.c.b.a:xxxxx
   ]

-  # List of connection strings for static peers in URI format, arranged
+  # List of connection strings for outbound peer connections in URI format,
-  # by source interface, e.g. { "eth0": [ tcp://a.b.c.d:e ] }.
-Note that
+  # arranged by source interface, e.g. { "eth0": [ tcp://a.b.c.d:e ] }.
-  # SOCKS peerings will NOT be affected by this option and should go in
+  # Note that SOCKS peerings will NOT be affected by this option and should
-  # the "Peers" section instead.
+  # go in the "Peers" section instead.
   InterfacePeers: {
     "eth0": [
       tcp://a.b.c.d:xxxxx